kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Ready for review

-Once the preliminary review criteria from the implementation stage have been met, the pull request is added to a queue for maintainer review.
-This means that the maintainers will include the pull request in a prioritization process for review.
-The maintainers will select issues for review based on the following
+Once the preliminary review criteria from the implementation stage have been met, the tracking GitHub issue is labeled as ready for review and added to a queue for maintainer review.
+The maintainers will select issues for full review from this queue.
+The issues will be prioritized for review publicly based on the following criteria in descending order of importance:
-criteria:

-1. Existing pull request reviews will be completed before starting new reviews.
+1. Bugs, documentation changes, and feature requests will be prioritized in that order.
+1. The time available to the maintainers will be considered against the complexity of the contribution.
 1. Older contributions will be selected before more recent ones.
-1. Bugs and documentation changes will be prioritized over feature requests.
-1. The time available to the maintainers will be considered against the complexity of the contribution.
-1. The maintainers will limit the number of active reviews to [TBD].

-The maintainers will also publicly label a pull request that has been selected for review.
-All pull requests selected for review will be listed publicly.
+When selecting an issue to review from the queue, a maintainer must select the issue with the current highest priority.
+The prioritization of issues in the queue is dynamic, reviewed on a regular cadence, and is ultimately decided based on the maintainers' discretion.
 Having a pull request selected for review does not guarantee how long it will be until it is merged.

 ### Review

-Once a pull request has been prioritized for review, the maintainers will perform a review.
+Once a pull request has been selected for review, the GitHub issue will move to the under review stage, and the maintainers will perform a review.
+The maintainers will limit the number of active reviews to [TBD].
 This criteria for accepting a pull request includes:

 1. The change is made in the right place and fits in the existing architecture.
 1. The change does not increase the maintainability in an unreasonable fashion.
 1. There is sufficient documentation, both in the code and for end users.
 1. The code is readable and follows best practices and conventions.

-The maintainers can request feedback and changes from the contributor by asking specific questions or specifying criteria that should be met to accept the pull request.
+If a pull request is not ready to merge, the maintainers will request feedback and changes from the contributor by asking specific questions or specifying criteria that should be met.
 If changes are requested, the contributor should make the changes within [TBD] business days.
-If the contributor does not respond within [TBD] days, the pull request will be marked as stale.
-If the implementation matches the proposal and the maintainers have time to allocate, the maintainers will complete the pull request.
-If not, the issue will go back to the intake stage and become available for another user to make a contribution.
+If the contributor does not respond within [TBD] days, the pull request will be marked as stale and the maintainers will complete the pull request.

 Once a pull request is completed to the satisfaction of the maintainers, it will be approved and merged.
 The contribution will be labeled to acknowledge it as a